ephraimduncan/awesome-developer-dictionary/README.md

 - **package manager**: a programming language's tool to create project environments and easily import external dependencies.
 - **parameter**: a variable that are used in the function declaration to represent those arguments that were sent to the function during the function call.
 - **plugin**: _see [extension](#e)_
+- **PNG (Portable Network Graphics): is an image type that's commonly used in web design to provide a transparent background and/or a semi-transparent image.
 - **polymorphism**: an object-oriented programming concept that refers to the ability of a variable, function or object to take on multiple forms.
 - **Procedural Programming**: a programming paradigm based upon the concept of procedure calls, in which statements are structured into procedures (also known as subroutines or functions).
 - **Programming**: the process of creating a set of instructions that tell a computer how to perform a task.